top of page

 5. The Auditor shall assist the Treasurer in the accounting of finances.

-3. Term of Office: The members of the EC shall hold office until the end of the succeeding Assembly.
+The members of the EC shall hold office until the end of the succeeding Assembly.

-Section 5.
+Section 6.
 The Secretariat

 1. The Secretariat shall be appointed by the EC to do staff functions to assist the Executive Council.

-2. The Secretariat shall manage the day-to-day affairs of the Office of the Alliance
+2. The Secretariat shall manage the day-to-day affairs of the Office of the Alliance.

 3. The basing of the Secretariat shall be decided upon by the EC.